-The scope of the public procurement policy encompasses all activities related to the acquisition of goods, services, and construction projects conducted by CVCOG.
+The scope of this Policy encompasses all activities related to the acquisition of goods, services, and construction projects conducted by the Concho Valley Council of Governments (CVCOG).
 This includes the planning, solicitation, evaluation, and awarding of contracts, as well as the management and oversight of contract performance.
-The policy applies to all procurement transactions, regardless of their monetary value, and includes all personnel involved in the procurement process.
+This Policy applies to all procurement transactions, regardless of their monetary value, and includes all personnel involved in the procurement process.
 It governs the procedures and standards to be followed to ensure consistency, transparency, and fairness in procurement practices.
-Additionally, the policy covers compliance with relevant local, state, and federal regulations, as well as any specific requirements imposed by grantor agencies or funding sources.
+Additionally, the Policy covers compliance with relevant local, State, and Federal regulations, as well as any specific requirements imposed by grantor agencies.